google/prudaq/doc/CircuitDescription.md

 ![Clock selection](clock_selection.png?raw=true "Clock selection")

 1. Onboard 10MHz oscillator.
 Install a jumper on J1 toward the "10MHz osc" label near the 46 pin header.
 No jumper on J4.
+1. External clock.
+Remove jumper from J1 and supply a clock signal either to the middle pin on J1 or via the SMA connector.
+Install a jumper on J4 to enable the 50ohm termination resistor.
+Clock signal must stay in the range of 0-3.3V.

-2. GPIO clock.
+1. GPIO clock.
 Beaglebone pins P9_31 and P8_30 are routed to the ADC clock input.
 Install a jumper on J1 toward the "GPIO clock" label.
 No jumper on J4.
 P9_31 is one of PRU0's high speed GPIO pins, while P8_30 is one of PRU1's.
 This allows PRU0 to bit-bang a clock signal while PRU1 collects data, or PRU1 can both generate the clock signal and collect the samples.
 Yet another variant is to use P9_31 as a PWM output so that neither PRU has to generate the clock:

 ```bash
 # Use beaglebone PWM features to generate the clock signal instead of the default PRU-based approach